2013 Stanley Cup Playoffs Round 1 Preview

 X-Factor: The Blues were the 2nd seed but unproven last year the Kings were the 8th see and also unproven but coming off a big win against the Canucks.
 Now the Blues are still unproven but the 4th seed and the Kings won the cup and are now the 5th seed.
 Psychologically the Kings have the edge having beaten them last year and accomplished more overall.

 Goalie Problem: Luckily for the Blues Brian Elliott has re-found his mojo and has been red hot in April sans that game against the Avalanche.
 Jaroslav Halak should be coming back from injury soon.
 Who will get the majority of the workload remains to be seen.
-Jonathon Quick had one of his worst seasons in his career and only one shutout but he is coming off his Conn Smythe winning performance.
+Jonathan Quick had one of his worst seasons in his career and only one shutout but he is coming off his Conn Smythe winning performance.
 It will be interesting to see how he bounces back in the postseason.

 Fun Fact: Drew Doughty had five goals in April after having just one in the previous three months.